ndebuhr/debuhr.me/README.md

 ## Deploy

 The deployment is automated, and triggered on commit pushes to master.
-[Cloudflare Workers via GitHub Actions](.github/workflows/cloudflare-workers-dev.yml) is the associated GitHub Actions workflow.
+The site is built and deployed to Google Cloud Storage via GitHub Actions.

 ## License